Home /Compare /Sky Blue vs Baby Blue

 Can you use sky blue and baby blue together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.02:1.
-Use sky blue as the dominant/darker color and baby blue as the accent or highlight.
+Yes.
+Both sky blue and baby blue are cyan shades, so they pair naturally in a monochromatic palette.
+Use sky blue as the dominant color and baby blue as the accent or highlight.

 What is the hex code for sky blue?+